tschmalfeld-ai/GTS-HRM/replit.md

 - Heart rate data is stored locally in SQLite for privacy
 - The app requires physical devices for testing as BLE is not available in emulators
 - Permissions must be granted at runtime for Bluetooth scanning and connection

+## Building APKs
+- **GitHub Actions**: Automated builds configured - push to GitHub and download APK from Actions artifacts
+- **Local Build**: Run `flutter build apk --release` on your machine with Flutter installed
+- See `BUILD_INSTRUCTIONS.md` for detailed step-by-step guide
+- APK can be installed directly on Android devices for testing with real BLE heart rate sensors